 - Encouraging emotional wellness: We support every patient in finding passion in life outside of drug use.

 - Building a support network: Services like group therapy empower patients to find community in each other.

 - Treating medical symptoms: Addressing the physical effects of addiction makes it easier for patients to focus on a successful recovery.

 We provide the resources you need to stop using MDMA and other dangerous drugs.

-At Gateway Foundation, we have more than 50 years of experience working with patients in the Chicago area.
+At Gateway, we have more than 50 years of experience working with patients in the Chicago area.
 We provide evidence-based treatment in a compassionate and accepting environment.
 To schedule your first appointment, send an online message to us.